cloudy rhodes thinks everyone deserves a love story

 I think everything links in some way, I mean even my colors — the washed out blues and creams — all tie back to nature and my experience of the ocean.

 Looking at your work thematically, what are the key subjects or concerns you find yourself returning to?

 As a young woman I find myself interested in the female experience.
 And being gay I'm drawn to sexuality and love, particularly between two girls or two boys.
 That's where I end up, intentionally or not.
 All my filmmaking seems to come back to romance lately.

-It's nice to see queer relationships presented as romantic though.
+It's nice to see queer relationships presented as romantic, though.
 So often they're tragic or doomed.

 Completely.
 I read an article recently that said it's almost impossible to find a gay love story with a happy ending, which I find really interesting.
-I want to normalise it and have it told in a natural way, as it is for so many people, rather than hyper-sexualising it or making it too in your face.
+I want to normalize it and have it told in a natural way, as it is for so many people, rather than hyper-sexualizing it or making it too in your face.
 Queer relationships are always treated harshly, even filmmakers I love like Larry Clark show the whole world of youth culture being super dark and druggy.
 I kinda wanted to stay away from that.
 Beautiful, happy art is refreshing sometimes.

 It can be powerful too.

 I'd like to go more into that in the future.
 I feel queer film is shown as a genre in itself; you're watching a "queer film" as opposed to watching a romantic comedy where the main characters just happen to be two young guys.